Index

 - Virtually = practically, nearly,

-almost | virtual = practical; almost or nearly as described, but
+almost | virtual = practical; almost or nearly as described, but not completely or according to strict

 definition.

-- Splice (join or connect (a rope or ropes) by
+- Splice (join or connect (a rope or ropes) by interweaving the strands at the

 ends) | Slice (cut (something, especially food) into slices) |

-surveil = keep (a person or place) under surveillance;
+surveil = keep (a person or place) under surveillance; closely monitor or

 observe

-empirically = by means of observation or experience
+Empirical = practical, experimental | empirically = by means of observation or

-rather than theory or pure
+experience rather than theory or pure logic.

-sinecure = a position requiring little or no work but
+sinecure = a position requiring little or no work but giving the holder status or

 financial benefit